Rajdeep2121/COVID-19-Live-Tracker/README.md

 # COVID 19 Live Tracker

-Visit the website at <a href="https://covid-live-track.herokuapp.com/">COVID Live Tracker</a>.

 <b><i>Monitoring one of the most essential thing in today's world i.e. COVID-19 made easy.</i></b>

 Daily confirmed cases, daily deaths and daily recoveries are monitored and displayed using graphic visualizations.
 The news page has the official twitter handle <a href="https://twitter.com/COVIDNewsByMIB">COVIDNewsByMIB</a>.